Variable Recurring Payments (VRP)

 Examples of key sweeping VRP use cases include:

 Commercial VRP refers to any use of VRP functionality that lies outside the definition of sweeping.
-This can manifest itself in two ways:
+This can work in two ways:

 Examples of commercial VRP use cases include: